 - Prep the maple mustard roasting sauce according to Step 2 of Recipe Directions, mixing everything together in a small airtight container or jar rather than a large mixing bowl.
 Whisk/shake to combine and store in the refrigerator for up to 1 week.

-- Portions: As written, this roasted Brussels sprouts with pancetta recipe yields a small batch, serving a up to 4 generously as a side dish.
-If you’re serving a larger crowd this year, there are 2 options:
+- Portions: As written, this roasted Brussels sprouts with pancetta recipe yields a small batch, serving up to 4 generously as a side dish.
+If you’re serving a larger crowd, there are 2 options:

 - Scaled up: To serve up to 8 as a side dish, double the recipe.
-Be sure to roast the Brussels sprouts on 2 baking sheets to ensure that they roast beautifully (they will steam if they’re overcrowded on a single baking sheet).
+Be sure to roast the Brussels sprouts on 2 baking sheets to ensure that they crisp up (they will steam if they’re overcrowded on a single baking sheet).

 - Scaled up even more: To serve up to 12 as a side dish, triple the recipe.
-Be sure to roast the Brussels sprouts on 2 baking sheets to ensure that they roast beautifully (they will steam if they’re overcrowded on a single baking sheet).
+Be sure to roast the Brussels sprouts on 2 baking sheets to ensure that they crisp up (they will steam if they’re overcrowded on a single baking sheet).

 Recipe by Jess Larson, Plays Well With Butter | Photography by Eat Love Eat

 Planning Your Thanksgiving Menu?